Healthdirect Free Australian health advice you can count on.

 How are eye floaters treated?

-If your eye floaters are bothering you, there are two types of possible treatment:
+If your eye floaters are bothering you, there are 2 types of treatment:

-Vitrectomy involves making a tiny cut in the eye.
-Through this cut, the eye floater and some or all of the vitreous can be removed.
-It is replaced with a solution.
-This procedure may not remove all of your eye floaters.
-This treatment does come with the risk of:
+Vitrectomy involves making a tiny cut in your eye.
+Some or all of the vitreous can be taken out through this cut, including the floaters.
+It's replaced with a liquid.
+This may not remove all your eye floaters.
+This treatment can have a risk of:

-Vitreolysis uses laser light to treat your eye floaters.
-Quick pulses of laser light are applied to your eye through a contact lens.
-This converts the collagen into gas.
-This makes the floater smaller or completely removes it.
-Vitreolysis normally takes 20 to 60 minutes, and you can go home afterwards.
+Vitreolysis normally takes 20 to 60 minutes.
+You can go home afterwards.
 Most people need 2 or 3 treatments to remove their eye floaters.

 Can eye floaters be prevented?

 Eye floaters are common, especially with age.
-You cannot prevent floaters, but they do not usually cause a problem.
+You can't prevent floaters.
+They don't usually cause a problem.

 Do eye floaters cause complications?

 Eye floaters are usually harmless.
-If they are caused by a serious condition that is left untreated, you may experience vision loss.
+In rare cases, they are caused by a serious condition.
+If this serious condition is not treated, you may have some vision loss.

 Resources and support